Volunteers

-How volunteers help Parkland
+How Volunteers Help Parkland

 There are opportunities to volunteer in many different areas of our hospital.
 Volunteers provide important services, so we make every attempt to match interests, skills, and availability with hospital needs.
 Volunteer opportunities are available in many departments and are based on our needs and your skills, availability, and interests.
+You can volunteer in one of the following areas:

 - Hospital support